coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 010.md

 ---
 **Session Date:** 3/23/2023

-[[Garf]] asks to check against the manifest the guard has to verify the contents while [[Net]] reviews the box to see what security it has.
+[[content/Nuclear Chrome/Player Characters/Deceased/Garf]] asks to check against the manifest the guard has to verify the contents while [[Net]] reviews the box to see what security it has.
 Garf asks Net ("Tongue") for the other shard and he gives her the behavior chip.

 On the shard is a lot of REDACTED
 - No shipper info